 Job hunting is time-consuming.
 Fortunately, help is available.
 When you utilize a recruiter, who specializes in your field, your job search can be greatly simplified.

 There are many benefits to working with a recruiter, one of which is having a career counselor at your disposal.
-We do our best to ensure a seamless transition back into the field, as well as into a job.
-We can also present you with hospitals or neonatology groups that have openings that match your needs and interests.
-Many times we are aware of positions that are not being advertised publicly.
+Recruiters like myself do our best to ensure a seamless transition back into the field, as well as into a job.
+Recruiters can also present you with hospitals or neonatology groups that have openings that match your needs and interests.
+Many times we are aware of positions that are not publicly advertised.

-Please Contact Us to learn more about the services we provide and how we can better assist you with your job search.
+Contact Me today to learn more about the specialized services I provide.
+I look forward to assisting you with your job search.